-Resource stands for a specific resource or resources on the OSS (the wildcard is supported).
+Resource stands for a specific resource or resources on OSS (the wildcard is supported).
 Resources are named in the format of “acs:oss:region:bucket_owner:bucket_name/object_name”.
 For all bucket-level actions, the final part “/object_name” is not required.
-You can just render it as “acs:oss:region:bucket_owner:bucket_name”.
-Resource is also a list and there can be multiple Resources.
+You can render it as “acs:oss:region:bucket_owner:bucket_name”.
+Resource is a list and there can be multiple Resources.
 Here, the region field is currently not supported and set as “*”.

 For example, deny the deletion of a certain directory, but allow all operations for other files:

 Condition indicates the conditions for the authorization policy.
-In the above example, you can set check conditions for acs:UserAgent and acs:SourceIp.
+In the preceding example, you can set check conditions for acs:UserAgent and acs:SourceIp.
 The oss:Delimiter and oss:Prefix fields are used to restrict resources during the GetBucket action.

 The OSS supports the following conditions: